HollerLondon/sfMooToolsFormExtraPlugin/README.md

 Run `./symfony mootools:publish-assets` after installation to ensure all the JavaScript and Stylesheet files are in place.

-This plugin has a custom task due to symlinks in web being required from `lib/vendor` in the plugin, rather than just creating a symlink to the `web/` folder as normal.
+This plugin has a custom task due to symlinks in web being required from `lib/vendor` in the plugin or in the project, rather than just creating a symlink to the `web/` folder as normal.

 Validators